 Digital Test Beds in cities

-Given the rapid pace of technological development and increasingly fierce international competition, it is imperative that the next steps be taken to expedite the development of automated and connected driving in rural and urban areas.
+Given the rapid pace of technological development and increasingly fierce international competition, it is imperative that further steps be taken to support the development of automated and connected driving in rural and urban areas.
 In real-world driving, lessons are to be learned regarding complex driving situations, e.g. at traffic lights, intersections and in interaction with non-motorized road users, in order to future-proof the interplay of motorway, rural and urban traffic.

-The Federal Ministry of Transport and Digital Infrastructure is providing funding to projects on a variety of digital test beds in urban and rural areas, the principal ones being in Berlin, Braunschweig, Dresden, Düsseldorf, Hamburg, Ingolstadt and Munich.
-Innovative and application-related projects receive financial assistance under the Research Programme on Automation and Connectivity in Road Transport.
+The Federal Ministry of Transport and Digital Infrastructure supports projects on a variety of digital test beds in urban and rural areas.
+Innovative and application-related projects are supported by research funding.

 Franco-German-Luxembourg Digital Test Bed

-Trials on the test bed are subject to country-specific traffic law provisions.
+The Test Bed runs from Merzig via Saarlouis and Saarbrücken in Germany to Metz in France and via the Bettembourg region in Luxembourg.
+All road categories (motorways, rural roads and local authority roads) can be used for trials.
 Apart from the Federal Ministry of Transport and Digital Infrastructure, the Saarland, the city of Merzig and the Saarland University of Applied Sciences act as partners on the German side.

 Enquiries regarding intelligent infrastructure on the A9 Digital Test Bed can be sent to the “Road Transport Telematics; Rest Areas” division of the Federal Ministry of Transport and Digital Infrastructure at Ref-StB12[at]bmvi.bund.de.